s9w/articles/perf cpp random.md

 int random_number1 = generator;
 int random_number2 = distribution(generator);
 ```
 When called without the distribution, the output is between 0 and their maximum.
-To evaluate the runtime penalty of the distributions, they're measured separately.
+To evaluate the runtime penalty of the distributions, they're measured separately from the generators.

 This article compares some of the C++11 generators, their boost counterparts, "/dev/urandom", Intel's hardware [RdRand][6] and good old `rand()`.
 No thorough evaluation is being done on the quality of the random numbers!

 ## Call times